lshieh1/lilstagram/README.md

 https://github.com/lshieh1/lilstagram/blob//images/20180405_220845.jpg

 ## Technologies Used
--Ruby on Rails: used for CRUD and basis of paa
--Postgresql: used to store data
+*Ruby on Rails: used for CRUD and basis of app *Postgresql: used to store data
--Devise: user-auth
+*Devise: user-auth

 ## Code Snippet